-Section E
+Section E - Appeal Process

-Parents of special education students who disagree with the Student Review Board's IEP team's recommendations pertaining to graduation or the continuation of the educational program, may request an informal meeting with the special education staff to discuss their concerns.
-If agreement between parents and special education staff is not reached, following the informal meeting, the parents may and/or request an impartial due process hearing as described in Board of Education procedures Special Programs for Students with Disabilities (7110), Section IV: Due Process Hearing Procedures, and the Illinois State Board of Education's current "Notice of Procedural Safeguards for Parents/Guardians of Students with Disabilities," in order to resolve the disagreement.
+Parents of special education students who disagree with the Student Review Board's IEP team's recommendations pertaining to graduation or the continuation of the educational program, may request an informal meeting with the special education staff to discuss their concerns, request an IEP, .
+If agreement between parents and special education staff is not reached, following the informal meeting, the parents may and/or request an impartial due process hearing as described in Board of Education procedures Special Programs for Students with Disabilities (7110), Section IV: Due Process Hearing Procedures, the Illinois State Board of Education's current "Notice of Procedural Safeguards for Parents/Guardians of Students with Disabilities," in order to resolve the disagreement.

-Section F
+Section F - Graduation Participation